-Whatever the subject, you as a teacher will need a guide to help with time management, keep the material organized and easy to understand.
+Whatever the subject, you as a teacher will need a guide to help with time management and keep the material organized and easy to understand.
 That is where the lesson plan comes in.
-But where, and how does a teacher begin to create a lesson plan?
-This article will give you a 4-step guide to lesson planning for ESL students.
+But where and how does a teacher begin to create a lesson plan?
+This article will give you a four-step guide to lesson planning for ESL students.

-Lesson Planning Guide
+ESL Lesson Planning Guide

-- 1Introduction, warm-up, revision
+- Introduction, warm-up, revision

-1. Introduction, Warm-up, revision
+1. Introduction, Warm-Up, Revision

-You can set the scene in a few ways: by asking your students to think about a certain topic, brainstorm on the whiteboard, play a game or review material from an older lesson.
+You can set the scene in a few ways: by asking your students to think about a certain topic, brainstorm on the whiteboard, play a game, or review material from an older lesson.
 This will spark their interest right away.
 More importantly, it will help to get students thinking in the right direction, focus their attention, and prepare them for the lesson ahead.

-The presentation part of the lesson is where the new material is well, you guessed it, presented.
+The presentation part of the lesson is where the new material is, well, you guessed it, presented.
 You can present the new material in various ways: a written text, a song, a dialogue on tape, etc. In order to help students actually digest the new material rather than just swallow it, this portion of the lesson must be paired with clear explanations of the grammar, along with examples.

 The practice stage of the lesson is where the student gets involved.
 The goal of the practice stage is that students use the material you presented in context.
 This is where the teacher provides activities/exercises for students.
 The teacher's role in this part of the lesson is to manage students and encourage them to use the new language by working in groups or pairs.